 - Content editing: When you are involved in content editing, the work is much more intensive.
 You might need to add things that were left out or re-write sections of content.
 This takes copy editing to the next level and can include some level of content creation along with making corrections.

 Your first job is to figure out which type of editing will be done.
 The harder the work, the more you should charge.

 Hourly?
 Or Per-Page?

 Once you figure out what type of work you will be doing, you need to figure out how you will charge.
 If you charge hourly, often the difficulty takes care of itself.
 After all, the more intense your efforts, the longer it will take, and the more the job will pay.
 A beginning editor can expect to charge right around $20 an hour.
 However, an experienced content editor can charge more, as much as $50 to $85 an hour (or even more, depending on what you're doing).
 Even as a proofreader, after you have established yourself, you can charge $25 – $35 an hour.

 Another option is to charge by the page.
 (It's possible to charge by the word, but that can get tricky in some cases, especially if you have to add quite a bit.)
 Many editors like to charge by the page.
 When charging by the page, the type of editing matters.
-According to The Writer's Market, the average for basic copywriting, on pace for between five and 10 manuscript pages per hour, is going to amount to $30 to $40.
+According to the Editorial Freelancers Association, the average for basic copywriting, on pace for between five and 10 manuscript pages per hour, is going to amount to $30 to $40.
 That breaks down to between $3 and $6 per page.

 Image source: The Land via Wikimedia Commons